drivenbyentropy/aptasuite/README.md

 # AptaSUITE
-A full-featured aptamer bioinformatics software collection for the comprehensive analysis of HT-SELEX experiments.
+A full-featured aptamer bioinformatics software collection for the comprehensive analysis of HT-SELEX experiments providing both, command line and graphical user interfaces.

 AptaSUITE is a platform independent implementation of multiple algorithms designed for the identification of aptamer candidate sequences and the analysis of the SELEX process per se.